SADC-GMI participates and hosts a special event at the 18th WaterNet/WARFSA/GWP-SA Symposium

 As part of the symposium, SADC-GMI hosted a special event on “Groundwater Resources Development in the SADC Region”.
 The objective of the event was to highlight some of the groundwater challenges in the region through research and presentations by regional researchers.

-The event was chaired by Thokozani Dlamini, SADC-GMI Communication and Knowledge Management Specialist and repportuered by Brighton Munyai, SADC-GMI Senior Groundwater Specialist.
+The event was chaired by Thokozani Dlamini, SADC-GMI Communications and Knowledge Management Specialist and repportuered by Brighton Munyai, Consultant – Technical Advisor

 The following presenters were part of the session: